tomhazledine/nabSlider.js/README.md

-# NAB Slider.js
+# **NAB Slider.js**: “Not another bloody slider...”

-## “Not another bloody slider...”
+## Overview

-### A lightweight slider with controls and optional autoplay.
+A lightweight slider with controls and optional autoplay.

 All the heavy lifting is done using some simple CSS/SASS, so **NAB Slider.js** is fully responisive and customizable right out of the box.
 All the jQuery does is add and remove the classes that trigger the CSS magic.